electron/governance/wg-security/membership-and-notifications.md

 **Access:** Made via a private Slack channel on ElectronHQ.
 Contact the Security WG to join.

 **Confidentiality:** These notifications are confidential.
-Particupants may share the information only with the minimum number of employees required to ship or evaluate a fix.
+Participants may share the information only with the minimum number of employees required to ship or evaluate a fix.
 Use private channels only, and do not mention security issues in release notes until public notification occurs.
 Leaking information may result in revoked access to protect program integrity.

 ### Public Notifications